 Ideas can often grow exponentially — especially if the participants are encouraged to think quickly without fear of judgment.
 Rapid ideation uses the power of groups to create a volume of new ideas/solutions to evaluate shortly thereafter.

 To get started, assemble a group of at least 3-4 people who may be directly, or even indirectly, involved in your project.
-Then, find a space that is conducive to your session (warning: these sessions can sometimes get loud — so be considerate of your neighbors) and get ready to write/sketch fast using a Post-it® Super Sticky Dry Erase Surface or Post-it® Big Pad sheet.
+Then, find a space that is conducive to your session (warning: these sessions can sometimes get loud — so be considerate of your neighbors) and get ready to write/sketch fast using a Post-it® Dry Erase Surface or Post-it® Super Sticky Notes.

-Before inviting participants to generate ideas, take 10 minutes to discuss your audience.
+Before inviting participants to generate ideas, take 10 minutes to discuss your target audience.
 Who are they?
 What do they want?
 What do they need?
+Clearly state what the challenge, problem or opportunity your team needs to address for the audience.
+Write this down where the entire team can see.
 Briefly role-play as a group to put yourself in their shoes and start addressing the realities of the situation.

 Next, spend 20 minutes discussing the scope of the project.
 What are the budget and time parameters your project is dealing with?
 How can these parameters potentially shift?
 Think of best- and worse-case scenarios to set the framework for your discussion.